 The 7 Steps to a Language-Rich, Interactive Foreign Language Classroom are research-based strategies designed to increase comprehensible input and provide low-stress opportunities for language output and interaction.
 These practical techniques provide an essential foundation that ensures students are motivated and engaged, while offering access points to any target language in a way that is easy to implement and comprehensively scaffolded.
 This training was created for both novice and seasoned LOTE teachers to transform the foreign language classroom into an interactive environment in which students are engaging in the target language from day one.

 • Experience-based classroom strategies (via simulations) in multiple foreign languages

 • Innovative ways to use visuals and vocabulary as tools for building comprehension

 • Easy-to-implement structures for speaking, reading, and writing in the target language

 • Research-based, practical techniques from the new book, 7 Steps to a Language-Rich, Interactive Foreign Language Classroom: Strategies for Teachers of Languages other Than English (LOTE)

-Upon completion, we also offer 38 Great: Target Language Builders for LOTE, and Talk, Read, Talk, Write for LOTE
+Upon completion, we also offer Language Builders for LOTE: Activities for an Interactive, Foreign Language Classroom

 Based on current research surrounding educational growth mindset and the practical experience of Carol Salva, a master teacher who achieved success with SIFE students in Houston, this training demonstrates user-friendly techniques that close achievement gaps for Unschooled or Underschooled Learners.
 Experience the strategies that capitalize on the gifts of your diverse classroom.
 Discover ways to maximize the impact for SIFE, especially non-English speakers.
 Learn to empower these students to work at grade-level in content classes and the ESL classroom.